Blinningjr/erdb/README.md

-# Embedded Rust Debugger (ERDB)
+# Embedded Rust Debugger (erdb)

 A debugger for rust on embedded systems.

-ERDB currently only work on Linux.
+Erdb currently only work on Linux.
 It is only tested on a `STM32F411RETx` dev board.

 ## Features